What Happens If You Can't Qualify for Homeowners Insurance In Texas

 What happens if I don’t receive notice before my insurance policy expires?

-If you don’t get a notice 60 days before it ends, call your insurer right away.
+Call your insurer immediately if you don’t get a notice 60 days before it ends.
 This time is important for getting new coverage or fixing renewal issues.

 Are there options for vacant property insurance in Texas?